SimplyRETS/docs.simplyrets.com/_topics/fields-and-features-for-idx-compliance.md

 ### Agent/office contact information
 In some cases it may be required that you show the contact information for the listing agent and/or listing office.
-This data is provided in the API response with every listing:
+This data is provided in the API response with every listing, if available in the RETS feed:

 **Agent information**